emreozcan/mehtap/README.md

 For example, the exact formatting of error messages is not specified in the reference manual, so it is allowed to be different.

-There are some things that are not implemented yet.
-They are, only listing language features, excluding the standard library:

-- Taking metavalues and metamethods into consideration when doing operations.

 Also, since this is a Python implementation, it is ***SLOW***.

 ---